 People trained over the 3 last years

 In addition to our work as Responders, the Group forms part of the ‘Warwickshire Hearts’ consortium with with two other local organisations: Evelyn’s Gift Charity and Waterside Medical Centre.
 Together we are working to improve Sudden Cardiac Arrest survival in Warwick District by proactively training members of the public in CPR and the use of an Automatic External Defibrillator.
-In 2015 we trained over 1000 people.
-In 2016 we aim to top that and have been assisted to do this by a generous equipment grant from Warwickshire County Council.
+In 2015 and 2016 we trained over 1700 people and have already trained the first group in 2017.
+We have been assisted to do this by a generous equipment grant from Warwickshire County Council.

-In order to both fundraise and to get our organisation known to members of the community who are not ill – we also undertake First Aid for events such as the Warwick Food Festival drawing on our pool of well qualified Emergency Responders and other trained personnel including Paramedics and a qualified Pharmacist.
+In order to both fundraise and to get our organisation known to members of the community who are not ill – we also undertake First Aid for events such as the Leamington Carnival drawing on our pool of well qualified Emergency Responders and other trained personnel including Paramedics and a qualified Pharmacist.
 We often work closely with Avon Valley Community First Responders when larger volumes of staff are required.